CPD officers suspended after caught on video 'lounging,' sleeping in Bobby Rush's office during Chicago riot: sources

 WATCH: Raw video of police officers in Rep. Rush's office

-Pictures from inside the longtime congressman's South Side campaign office over the summer show more than a dozen Chicago police officers making themselves at home.
+Pictures from inside the longtime congressman's South Side campaign office over the summer show more than a dozen Chicago police officers making themselves at home as Chicago erupted in chaos.

+"The abandonment of their post was what really infuriated me," Rush said.

-You can see one laying on the congressman's couch, two more resting their heads on the desk, and another on his phone.
+CPD said 17 officers caught laying on the Congressman's couch, resting their heads on his desk, and helping themselves to coffee and popcorn without Rush or his staff's knowledge are being temporarily suspended.

+"I'm not running a victory lap because of this," Rush said.
+"At the end of the day we want a better, more equitable, more responsive police force."

-While these uniformed officers lounged, joined by at least three white shirt supervisors according to the pictures, the city around them was in ruins, left torn apart by looting.
+Pictures show at least three white shirt supervisors, all while the city around them was in ruins, left torn apart by looting.

 At the time Police Superintendent David Brown said, "If you sleep during a riot, what do you do on a regular shift when there's no riot?"